Bilberry for Mental Health: An Evidence-Based Review (2025)

 Can bilberry help with ADHD or attention difficulties?

 While not a replacement for conventional ADHD treatment, bilberry's ability to improve cerebral blood flow and reduce inflammation may support better focus and attention.
-Some preliminary research suggests berry anthocyanins can help with attention-related challenges, but more specific studies are needed.
+It is often included in comprehensive micronutrient formulas, like those from Hardy Nutritionals®, which *have* been studied for attention-related challenges.

 Are there any side effects or interactions with bilberry supplements?

-Bilberry is generally very safe for most people.
+Bilberry is generally considered very safe and well-tolerated.
 Rarely, some individuals may experience mild digestive upset.
-Bilberry may enhance the effects of blood-thinning medications, so consult your healthcare provider if you take anticoagulants.
-Always discuss supplements with your doctor, especially if you have existing health conditions.
+Because it can affect blood, bilberry may enhance the effects of blood-thinning (anticoagulant) medications. **You must consult your healthcare provider** if you take any prescription medications, especially blood thinners, before starting bilberry.

 Should I take bilberry with food or on an empty stomach?